narmeshnigam/omvix/readme_files/readme_smart_switches.md

 ### 🔹 Section 7: Testimonial Card

-> “The Omvix panels feel like part of our interior—responsive, luxurious, and completely smart.”
+> “The iSwift panels feel like part of our interior—responsive, luxurious, and completely smart.”
 — *Mr. Sahil Verma, Apartment Owner, Gurgaon*

 ---